Neural Networks and Deep Learning

 - Use Python and TensorFlow to build flexible and efficient deep/machine learning models

 This course can be taken individually, or as one of four courses required to receive the CPDA certificate of completion.
 It is required that participants will have taken Introductory Statistics for Data Analytics first.
 It is recommended that students take Machine Learning before this course as well but not required.
-Linear Algebra and Calculus for Machine Learning should be taken as well if necessary to be prepared.

 Click Here to learn more about how this course is delivered 100% online!